JacekDubikowski/build-your-own-framework/readme.md

 ###### BeanProviderFactory

-Due to the mentioned fact, it was the *BeanProviderFactory* to take the responsibility via the `static BeanProvider getInstance(String... packages)` method.
+Due to the mentioned fact, the *BeanProviderFactory* took responsibility via the `static BeanProvider getInstance(String... packages)` method.
 Where packages define places to look for the *BeanDefinition*s.
 This is the code: